csiebler/mlops-demo/models/german-credit-basic/README.md

 az ml run submit-script -c config/train-amlcompute -e german-credit-train-amlcompute -t run.json
 ```

 This will do exactly the same as locally, but everything will happen in Azure.
+The `-t` option outputs a reference to the experiment run, which can be used to directly register the model from it.
 The full configuration can be found in [`config/train-amlcompute.runconfig`](config/train-amlcompute.runconfig).

 ## Model registration

+Given the `run-metadata-file` from the experiment run, we can now register the model in AML.
+In this case, the `asset-path` points to the path structure within the experiment run:

 ```cli
 az ml model register --name german-credit-basic-model --asset-path outputs/credit-prediction.pkl --run-metadata-file run.json